hotrodorm/hotrod/hotrod-project/docs/quick-docs/maven/goal-export-columns-txt.md

-# Exporting Column Metadata to TXT file
+# Exporting Column Metadata to a TXT file

 The database exposes a set of properties for each column.
 These properties can be used to assemble rules in the `<type-solver>` tag that may help to greatly reduce the configuration effort.